PyGreSQL/PyGreSQL/docs/contents/tutorial.rst

    Row(id=1, name='apple')

 The result is a named tuple.
-This means you can access its elements either using an index number like in an ordinary tuple, or using the column name like you access object attributes.
+This means you can access its elements either using an index number as for an ordinary tuple, or using the column name as for access to object attributes.

 To fetch all rows of the query, use this method instead::